Endless Pain (1985)

 does of blackened thrash metal, be sure to pick up this classic L.P.

 After the success of Endless Pain, Kreator has made quite a name for themselves

 in the underground.
 A short time later, Noise Records sent them back into the studio to record their follow-up.
 This time,

 the album was handled by Harris Johns, at Musiclab Studio in Berlin.
 By April 1986, just six months after the release of their

 debut L.P., Pleasure To Kill was unleashed upon the world.

-The album begins with a calm and serene intro, with the sound of wind blowing and an
+The album begins with a calm and serene intro, with the sound of wind blowing and

-sounds nearly lull you into a trance, they bludgeon you into oblivion.
+soothing sounds nearly lull you into a trance, they bludgeon you into oblivion.

 "Ripping Corpse" explodes into your ears, burning this calm scenery to ashes.
 Gone